bluz71/bluz71.github.io/_posts/2017-06-20-the-treats-of-neovim.md

 The Treats of Neovim
 ====================

 [Neovim](https://neovim.io) bills itself as *literally the future of Vim*.
-This post will delve into Neovim to see *some* of what it has to offer.
+A bold claim indeed.

-This post will try and explain the treats, as I see them, with Neovim.
-It may also help explain why Neovim even exists at all.
+For those that haven't been following, Neovim is a modern fork of the [Vim](http://www.vim.org) text editor that began in 2014.
+The [Neovim charter](https://neovim.io/charter) outlines the vision of the project quite succinctly.

-Note, for those that haven't been following, Neovim is a recent fork of the [Vim](http://www.vim.org/) text editor that began in 2014.
+I have been using *Neovim* for a little while now and I decided it would be worthwhile to write a post listing the treats and pains and hopes, as I see them, with Neovim.

 Setup
 =====